Political views of Generation Z: Economic values

-In a study conducted in 2015, the Center for Generational Kinetics found that American members of Generation Z, defined here as those born 1996 and onwards, are less optimistic about the state of the US economy than their generation predecessors, Millennials.
+Generation Z is much more likely to turn to their parents for financial advice than Millennials.
+Unlike their predecessors, members of Generation Z are more cautious of developing financial debt and many are already saving for retirement.
+Their money-saving habits are reminiscent of those who came of age during the Great Depression.
+However, because a portion spend so much time online playing video games, they make many in-game purchases that add up over time without realizing how much money they are actually spending.
+In any case, in the second quarter of 2019, the number of people from Generation Z carrying a credit card balance increased by 41% compared to that of 2018 (from 5,483,000 to 7,746,000), as the first wave of this demographic cohort became old enough to take out a mortgage, a loan, or to have credit-card debt, according to TransUnion.
+The financial industry expects continued growth in credit activity by Generation Z, whose rate of credit delinquency is comparable to those of the Millennials and Generation X. According to a 2019 report from the financial firm Northwestern Mutual, student loans were the top source of debt for Generation Z, at 25%.
+For comparison, mortgages were the top source of debt for the Baby Boomers (28%) and Generation X (30%); for the Millennials, it was credit card bills (25%).

 Generation Z views socialism more positively than previous generations, especially in the United States.
 In a 2018 Gallup poll, 51% of Americans aged 18 to 29—young Millennials and older Gen Z—have a positive view of socialism, compared to 45% having a positive view of capitalism.
 In a 2019 poll by YouGov and Victims of Communism Memorial Foundation found that more than half of Gen Z Americans have an unfavorable view of capitalism, and almost two-thirds said they were likely to vote for a socialist candidate.
 Much of this shift has been attributed to Bernie Sanders's 2016 and 2020 presidential campaigns.
 Additionally, according to the 2020 Edelman Trust Barometer, 57% of those ages 18 to 34 worldwide say that modern-day capitalism "does more harm than good", though this figure roughly corresponds with all other age groups.